ssicari/PollEV-Bot/readme.txt

 Overall I would say I gained a lot of experience.
 Of course I learned a lot of basic python and learned some fundamentals of how webpages work and how to interact with them autonomously and even basic scraping.
 I used selenium and Beautiful soup and learned a lot about these as well.
 I also gained invaluable experience of working through problems on my own and finding resources to learn and help.
 Unlike in school there is no teacher to ask or tutors to go to.
 Having to find solutions on my own and using online resources to figure out my problems has taught me a lot over this project.

+EDIT*
+PollEV updated their website causing the xpaths to change, requiring me to update them all in my code.
+In the future if I could minimize use of web elements subject to change I would, as a way to try to prevent the need for long changes to your code if a website updates.

 /**********************************************************************